-Make 6 to 8 strips of ribbon, equal in length, anywhere from 4 to 6 inches long.
+Cut six to eight strips of ribbon that are 4 to 6 inches long and equal in length.
 The longer the ribbon, the larger the flower in the end.
 The more strips you cut, the fuller your flower will be.
-While this is a super fun project for younger crafters, they may need your help using sharp sewing scissors here and the hot glue gun in later steps.Continue to 4 of 7 below.

 Glue the Petals